abinashpun/e1039-tutorial/cm1811/README.md

 root -l Fun4Tutorial.C
 ```

-You should see a root file 'geom.root', then
+You should see a root file 'geom.root' generated.
+Then using the 'disp_geom.C' to inspect the geometry
 ```bash
 root -l disp_geom.C
 ```